New Hampshire Biennial Report regulations & environmental compliance analysis

 Comparison: State vs. Federal

 • Rules.
 In addition to the U.S. Environmental Protection Agency's (EPA) biennial reporting requirements, New Hampshire requires generators of hazardous waste and treatment, storage, and disposal facilities (TSDFs) to file quarterly reports within 45 days following the last day of the previous quarter.
 A fee must also accompany each quarterly report.
-In addition, TSDFs must also submit an annual activity report by April 1.
+New Hampshire no longer has the requirement that TSDFs submit an annual activity report by April 1.

 Note: At present, there are no permitted hazardous waste TSDFs in New Hampshire.